 Pies were prepared a day in advance and the whole muffin pan wrapped and stored in the freezer.
 They went straight from freezer to oven in the morning.
 No soggy crust, no under/overbaked apples.

-A great alternative to these apple pies would be bite sized apple pie bars which can also be made ahead.
+A great alternative to these apple pies would be these bite sized apple pie bars shown above, which can also be made ahead.

 Thanks for stopping by!
 If you enjoyed the all American dessert buffet, you might also want to check out my Celebrating the States on Uncle Sam's Birthday post for even more ideas.